tasic-ua/asns-citizenship/README.md

 With **split_file.py** I split these files on ASN, IPv4, and IPv6 parts and got 6 files.
 Really for further research, I used only _ansn-&lt;date1&gt;_ and
 _asns-&lt;date2&gt;_.
 But files with IP addresses also can be compared by one of the scripts.

-With **asns_check.py** I take two files with ASNs prepared by split_file.py, define "from the country", and "to the country" and get the file with dates, citizenship and current org hanles.
+With **asns_check.py** I take two files with ASNs prepared by split_file.py, define "from the country", and "to the country" and get the file with dates, citizenship, and current org hanles.

 _Here must be description of NWI-10, getting list to exclustion and the result._

 With **get_address.py** I receive RL contact data from org handles (name, address, phone number, and email) by requests to _http://rdap.db.ripe.net/entity/_

 This is the most complicated and weak part of the set.
 I had to find latitude and longitude by the address from the org handle.
 First of all as far as I could find to use the Google API for this purpose you have to be its client and have a Google Cloud Project.
 I didn't have one so I looked for another conversion service.
 As a result, I came to maptiler.com.
-It makes this kind of conversion although a little bit worse than Google.
-To use it you have to register there and get the key that you will use in every request.
+Although it makes this kind of conversion a little bit worse than Google.
+You have to register there and get the key you will use in every request.
 There is a limit of requests but it is bigger than needed to make conversion for this task.

+So we need to prepare the URLs to make conversation requests.
+I used **build_urls.py** for this purpose.
+The script is interactive.
+It shows you the address which you can edit and reenter and then it requests the country.
+It is caused by assigning occupied territories of Ukraine to ru.
+Therefore the conversation engine works very poorly in such circumstances.
+So sometimes adding a separate field "country" to request can improve the result.
+It prepares file request-urls.json with URLs to use in requests.